OskarJoss/Lesson/README.md

 # XX - Netlify & Vercel

+In this lesson we're going to create a portfolio and host the website on [Netlify](https://www.netlify.com/).

-Netlify is a static site hosting service designed to host your personal, organization, or project pages directly from a GitHub repository.
+>Netlify is a static site hosting service designed to host your personal, organization, or project pages directly from a GitHub repository.
 Netlify is a static site hosting service and doesn't support server-side code such as, PHP, Ruby, or Python - [Netlify](https://www.netlify.com/)

 - :scissors: Examples